Analytics

 Frequently Asked Questions

 Q: How quickly can Gangal Recruitment supply healthcare workers in Leeds?
-A: For workers already on our vetted register, we typically place same-day or next-day.
-New registrations require DBS and occupational health clearance, which takes 5–10 working days.
+A: For workers already vetted on our register, we typically confirm same-day availability within 2–4 hours or guarantee next-day deployment.
+First-time placements may require 24–48 hours for screening completion.

 Q: What is the minimum shift length for healthcare roles in Leeds?
-A: Most NHS and care home employers require minimum 4-hour shifts; many prefer 8-hour or longer placements for continuity of care.
+A: Most NHS and care home placements operate 4-hour minimum shifts; many require 8-hour commitments.
+Domiciliary care may accept shorter visits (2–3 hours).
+We confirm minimum shift length with each employer when placing workers.

 Need Staff in This Area?